paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

  ```

 Each app will be launched in its own terminal window (or background process), allowing you to observe each service independently.

-## Further Enhancements

-> **Cryptographic Key Storage:**
-> For demonstration purposes, cryptographic keys are generated and stored in configuration.
-> **In production, always use a secure key vault (such as Azure Key Vault or AWS KMS) and protect key management/rotation with strict access control.**

-> **Logging & Monitoring:**
-> Sensitive endpoints (such as key rotation) should be logged and monitored for unauthorized access attempts.
-> This helps detect and respond to potential security incidents.

 ## Disclaimer
 >This application is for demonstration and educational purposes only.